axyl-casc/AirplaneGraphProject/README.md

 ### Haskell Version

-Make sure you are in Haskell folder to compile/run the Javascript version of this program.
+Make sure you are in Haskell folder to compile/run the Haskell version of this program.

 1. **Compile the Haskell Code**
    If using `cabal`, run: